ejuarezg/omnishock/README.md

 podman build -t raspi1-bplus-gnu-omnishock -f Dockerfile
 ```

-Finally, run one of the following commands to build omnishock
+Finally, run one of the following commands inside the root folder of this project to build omnishock
 ```sh
 # Simple build command
 cross build --target arm-unknown-linux-gnueabihf--release